ADVANTICS/documentation/products/adb-pc-dc01/docs/1_Safety_instructions.md

 ## Protective earth connection

 This equipment must be connected to protective earth (PE) before operation.
-A protective earth conductor with a minimum cross-sectional area of 16 mm² shall be used.
+A protective earth conductor with a minimum cross-sectional area of 16 mm² shall be used connected to the front panel using an M8 thread, tightened to 6N.m torque.
 Failure to provide an adequate protective earth connection may result in electric shock, equipment damage, or death.

 ## Thermal hazard